fresh-creations/tammy/README.md

 **Settings**
 The video generation has many configuration settings which can be specified in a `.yaml` file.

+**Structure**
+1. `PromptHandler` generates the settings for every frame to be generated (e.g. translation or text prompt) based on a more concise description of the generation settings.
+2. `SequenceMaker` has a `generator` which generates images based on a text prompt and input image (except for the the first image a fully new image is generated).
+3. `Upscaler` scales up the generated images with super-resolution.
+Currently the only supported model is SwinIR.
+4. `MotionSlower` interpolates generated (optionally upscaled) images to increase the FPS without needing to generate every frame with the `SequenceMaker`.
+Currently the only supported model is SuperSloMo.

 **Calculate video length**

 $$ \large  \frac{(frames-2) \cdot slowmo}{target \  fps}  $$